webplatform/docs/tutorials/styling_svg_with_css/index.md

 </li>
 <li>
-<p>Open the document in your SVG-enabled browser.
-Move your mouse pointer over the graphic.</p>
+<p>Open <code>doc8.svg</code> in your SVG-enabled browser.
+Put your mouse pointer over the graphic and move it about to see the effect.</p>
 </li>
 </ol>